wbedu/scripts-and-whatnot/jsArrayGeneratorCompare/README.md

+ comparing run time for array.concat VS array.forEach when building a new array.

+ Is it overcomplicated? yes

+ is it accurate?
+I sure hope so

+|

+|
 ### Trail Results for 5 Rounds, 10000000 array length
 |index  | forEachTime | concatTime|
 | :--:  | :--:        |   :---:   |